annashipman/annashipman.github.io/_posts/2021-03-12-finance-part-3.md

 A commonly used model to help with calculating the cost of equity is the capital asset pricing model (CAPM), which uses the term 'beta' to represent how responsive your business model is to changes in the overall economy.
 We didn't learn how to calculate CAPM, but what we learned about beta was interesting.

 Beta is represented as whether it is greater than, less than or equal to 1.
 A beta of 1 means it's about the same risk as the overall economy.
 Greater than 1 means higher risk, and less than one means more stable than the overall economy.

 For example, airlines are good examples of sectors with a beta higher than 1 – they amplify the risks in the economy.
 If the economy goes down, people stop taking foreign holidays.
 Food retail is a good example of a beta lower than 1 – if there is a recession, people do still buy food, and if there is a boom, people do not buy more food.

 ## Risk is something where there is uncertainty of outcome

-As I mentioned in the first post, risk is not always bad, it's also an opportunity – and it's an intrinsic part of doing business.
+As I mentioned in the [first of these finance posts](/jfdi/finance-part-1.html), risk is not always bad, it's also an opportunity – and it's an intrinsic part of doing business.
 You cannot be a board director if you avoid risk.

 You need to know what the principal risks are to the business, and you need to have risk management systems/internal controls in place.